 Just as with prenups, both parties should retain a Georgia attorney experienced in drafting marital agreements to protect their interests.

-At Stearns-Montgomery & Proctor, we act as advocates for families throughout the Atlanta metropolitan area for both prenuptial and postnuptial agreements and have the best intentions for both parties in mind above all else.
+At Stearns-Montgomery & Proctor, we act as advocates for families throughout the Atlanta metropolitan area for both prenuptial and postnuptial agreements, and we have the best interests of both parties in mind while also ensuring we avoid any conflict of interest.
 Have questions?
 Call us at (678) 971-3413 or contact us for a consultation.